JetBrains/intellij-sdk-docs/topics/ui/text/writing_short.md

 ![](indent-options-before.png)

 A person not familiar with implementation details won’t know what the Automatic indent options detector is, why file’s indent options have been overwritten and what indent size=2 means.
-Translated to the “human” language, the message reads:
+Translated to the "human" language, the message reads:

 ![](indent-options-after.png)